ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 the egress.
 The procedure for this signalling/configuration is not defined in this document.

-A proxy MAY map an individual VLAN to a separate proxy connection.
+A proxy that is used to access to multiple VLANs MAY map each individual VLAN to a distinct URI, such that each Ethernet proxying request is associated with only one VLAN.
 This provides flexibility in forwarding, while meeting the requirements for the relative priority and ordering between frames associated with a VLAN.
 To reduce overhead, the IEEE 802.1Q field could be stripped and, when required, could be reapplied at the egress associating the frame with the appropriate priority and VLAN.

 # Security Considerations